LLan-ovoy/Memory-Baguette/Course_Notes/DDS.md

 * **Aggregation Operations (aggregation pipeline)**

+  * Perform several stages of operations: each stage's perform output are passed to next stage
   * aggreagte pipeline
     * 'in manhattan , calculate the avg score for each grade in grades'
       * filter manhattan
       * project grades only